 Absolutely not!
 If you’re not ready to be a mother, it’s actually better to embrace that fact rather than being a bad parent.

-They think you’re detrimental to society- not continuing the family name.
+They think you’re detrimental to society.
 They believe the sole purpose of a woman is motherhood and all their other goals are irrelevant.

 Just be honest.
-Tell them the idea of motherhood doesn’t appeal to you and you’re focusing on solo projects that willl better you as a person.
+Tell them the idea of motherhood doesn’t appeal to you and you’re focusing on other projects that will better you as a person.